therandomstring/syslog-ng/tests/fuzzing/Readme.md

 Since LibFuzzer is part of Clang, if you want to fuzz syslog-ng, you will need to compile it with Clang.
 We try to use a fresh version, and so should you.

+Fuzzing with Clang requires `clang` and `llvm` development packages.
+These might change distribution to distribution.
+Check with your distributor to inquire about package names.

 ## How to fuzz syslog-ng

-The LibFuzzer library used by our fuzzing framework needs test to run.
-These test consist of two parts: test code and sample inputs.
+The LibFuzzer library used by our fuzzing framework needs tests to run.
+These tests consist of two parts: test code and sample inputs.
 The code part is called a test target, and a sample input is called a corpus.

 Please put each test in its own subdirectory in this folder.
 You can look at the example test to get an idea of the structure.